 It's this awareness that drives these students to action – just like it did for Operation Smile Co-Founders Dr. Bill Magee and Kathy Magee, who shared their story of the nonprofit’s origins with the students during ISLC.

-They traveled to the Philippines in 1982 as part of an independent medical mission to help provide care for children with cleft conditions, and when they realized how many needed surgical care – too many to help during that trip – they knew they needed to do something about it.
+They traveled to the Philippines in 1982 as part of an independent medical program to help provide care for children with cleft conditions, and when they realized how many needed surgical care – too many to help during that trip – they knew they needed to do something about it.

 Together they founded Operation Smile, and since that first trip to the Philippines, they’ve helped change the lives of hundreds of thousands of people, from patients and their families to medical professionals to volunteers.